 - A general increase in the capacity and efficiency of a user's router.

 - MU-MIMOs are affected less by antenna correlation and channel rank loss.

-- Access points do most of the involved processing.
+- APs do most of the involved processing.

 - A user's devices do not have to use multiple antennas.

-- Devices that do not support the technology will still run faster on a MIMO network, as all devices connected to an MU-MIMO network do not have to wait as long for signals from the Wi-Fi
+- Devices that do not support the technology will still run faster on a MIMO network because devices connected to an MU-MIMO network do not have to wait as long for signals from the Wi-Fi network.

 - MU-MIMO can improve video playback streams and eliminate some buffering or lower video quality.